 Nine Interior Design Trends and How They Apply to Your RV

-1. Kitchen Trends
+1. RV Kitchen Design Trends

 The kitchen in your RV typically gets noticed first.
 As the heart of any home, kitchens in brick and mortar homes and RVs share a lot of similarities.

 A large kitchen island–or double island–has become a popular kitchen trend.
 With more people working from home or out of their RVs, a kitchen island often gets used as a flexible space.
 It can be a work space, craft area, location for a long heart-to-heart… And of course, it’s where most people prepare their meals.
 Most RVs come with at least one island, but with a little creativity, some people have transformed a single island into a double.

 Another RV kitchen trend we’re seeing are cabinets without doors, or with glass, mesh or rattan doors.
 This provides a great opportunity to express your style by curating cabinet items into a pleasing focal point.